IN LOVING MEMORY OF

 May 1, 1943 – April 8, 2026

-Maia Khandolishvili, cherished mother, grandmother, and dedicated educator, passed away peacefully at her home in Marlborough on April 8, 2026.
-Born on May 1, 1943, in Tbilisi, Georgia, Maia’s life was a tapestry of devotion, kindness, and unwavering love for her family and community.
+Maia Khandolishvili, a cherished mother, grandmother, and dedicated educator, passed away peacefully at her home in Marlborough on April 8, 2026.
+She spent her entire life, including the last days of her journey surrounded by her devoted family.
+Maia’s life was a tapestry of love, kindness, good humor, and warmth for her family, those she loved and the community at large.

 She was preceded in death by her husband, Ruben Papopian, who passed away in 2003, and she was the beloved daughter of the late David and Maria (Bebutashvili) Khandolishvili.